magemojo/magesecuritypatcher/README.md

 ### About
 Mage Security Patcher is a more effective alternative to the standard magento patches.
 Patching Magento is prone to failure because you are applying patches over patches, and sometimes even multiple versions of patches.
 Figuring out what patches you need and what versions is also painful and error prone.

 Instead, this patcher updates the entire Magento installation to a fully patched state - automatically.
-It works 100% of the time, because instead of applying individual patches and building up patched files, *it patches your Magento installation directly to the final state of having all patches applied*.
+It works 100% of the time as long as it can determine the version and has a patchable archive for it, because instead of applying individual patches and building up patched files, *it patches your Magento installation directly to the final state of having all patches applied*.
 It also adds in form keys to custom templates that would not be included in the standard patch libraries.

 Works for Magento 1 & 2 Community Versions 1.5.0.1 - Current